CSAILVision/placeschallenge/README.md

-# placeschallenge
+# The Toolkit for Places Challenge 2017

-The Toolkit for Places Challenge 2017
+To be updated